How I Treated My Chronic Hip Pain Naturally

 In her book, You Can Heal Your Life, Louise Hay writes that our physical pain is created in the mind because of a lack of forgiveness.
 She suggests that pain in the hips is related to moving forward.
 It took me a long time to realize that if I didn't let go of all the pain and confusion and heartbreak that I'd buried, I would keep holding myself back from flourishing, from thriving and having fun again.
 It took patience, tears, heart-wrenching conversations, and big steps of fear.
 Sometimes I just found another layer underneath.

 I have had no medical intervention.
-I'd read enough about emotional pain becoming physical pain by the time it came up to know that it was the unfelt feelings that I had to become aware of and deal with.
-I didn't want painkillers, I wanted to heal.
-The pain had become chronic because I had not allowed myself to be ME for years, and unexpressed emotion needed to come out.
+I didn't want painkillers.
+I felt the pain had become chronic because I had not allowed myself to be ME for years, and unexpressed emotion needed to come out.

 Sometimes the pain was a dull ache that was barely noticeable.
 Sometimes it was overpowering, and all I could do was lie on my bed, exasperated.
 Sometimes it was a sharp pain; sometimes it was stiffness.
 Sometimes it was a hard knot of tension, sometimes a dragging feeling.
 Sometimes it was confined to my hip; sometimes it extended through the whole of the right side of my body: the teeth on the right side of my mouth, my leg, and my back.
 My foot.
 My neck.
 My spine.